ulario/kotaka/docs/index.md

 # Kotaka

-Kotaka is a mudlib designed to work on DGD, on top of the kernel library
+Kotaka is a mudlib designed to work on DGD, on top of the kernel library.

 ## Legal

+Kotaka is licensed to all members of the public under the terms of version 3 of the GNU Affero General Public License.

 Please see COPYING for a full copy of the license for this software.

-It is licensed to all under the terms of the AGPLv3.

 ## Getting Started

 First, install DGD.

-Second, install the kernel library
+Second, install the kernel library.

 ## Deployment